Salesforce Connected Apps - when you don’t need an AppExchange ISV

-Salesforce connected apps support SAML2.0, which is an authentication protocol that can be used to connect a service provider app with Salesforce.
-It allows setting up a single sign-on session with Salesforce credential on the provider’s app.
+Salesforce-connected apps support SAML2.0, which is an authentication protocol that can be used to connect a service provider app with Salesforce.
+It allows setting up a single sign-on session with Salesforce credentials on the provider’s app.

 Alternatively, you can use OpenID Connect with the connected app to securely integrate a service provider app with Salesforce.
 This method works as long as the service provider app accepts the OpenID Connect token.

 The Salesforce Connected app not only integrates 3rd party apps to Salesforce but also allows you to control who has access to the apps.
 You can do so by choosing the “Admin approved users are pre-authorized option on the connected app.

 Once selected, only users on the authorized list can use the 3rd party app integrated with Salesforce.
 It is also possible to set a time-limited approval, where the app can only access Salesforce data for a pre-determined duration.